Mount St. Peter Church: Founding and early days of St. Peter parish

-By 1900, the burgeoning industrial town had 4,600 residents and two years later Reverend Bonaventure Piscopo, a member of the Apostolic Band for the Roman Catholic Diocese of Pittsburgh, formed a new congregation in New Kensington to serve the immigrant work force, many of whom were Italian Catholics.
+By 1900, the burgeoning industrial town had 4,600 residents and two years later Reverend Bonaventure Piscopo, a member of the Apostolic Band for the Diocese of Pittsburgh, formed a new congregation in New Kensington to serve the immigrant work force, many of whom were Italian Catholics.
 The church was named after Saint Peter, the first pope.
 The parishioners of this new congregation were Italians living in and around New Kensington, Arnold, and Parnassus, which later became a part of the city of New Kensington.
 These immigrants needed a place to worship and in 1903, the St. Peter congregation began holding Mass with a resident pastor, Reverend Vincenzo Maselli in a small building on the corner of Second Avenue and Tenth Street (known as the downtown area) in New Kensington.

 Soon after, on September 28, 1903, the congregation relocated to the basement of St. Mary's Polish Church, which was also located in New Kensington.
 Here, the first parish register was created.
 The first recorded event in the new parish was a marriage on December 27, 1903.
 Soon after, the Burrell Improvement Company donated land on the corner of Ridge Avenue and Constitution Boulevard.
 On July 4, 1905, the cornerstone of St. Peter Church was laid and on September 25, 1905, Bishop Regis Canevin dedicated the new church.

 In 1908, the number of attendees at St. Peter Church began to dwindle.
 Many of the priests who had served the congregation had been reassigned a few years earlier.
 In 1908, a popular priest, Father Sacchi, was sent to Mother of Sorrows Church in McKees Rocks, Pennsylvania.
 Parishioners formed a committee to go speak to the Bishop on Father Sacchi's behalf.
 Although Father Sacchi was not allowed to return to St. Peter, Reverend James Vocca, who had also been at St. Peter prior to his reassignment, was brought back to the church.

 At this time, the priests who were part of St. Peter were doing the best they could to keep the faith alive in their congregation.
 The priests were smart men who had attended school in Italy prior to their immigration, but most were unable to speak fluent English.
 At a time when immigrants were desperately trying to fit into the American life and be as American as possible, going to a church where the congregation was Italian was not the most desirable choice.
 Therefore, many Catholic Italians began going to churches and many others changed their religion altogether.
 Many of these Italians were becoming Protestant.
 The priests were poorly paid and most lived on about twenty-five cents per day.
 They had no permanent housing: many slept in the church itself, and preferred the altar floor because it was the only place in the church that had carpeting.
 It was also common for the priests to say Mass several churches on the same day.
 These circuits trips were sometimes as much as twenty-five miles away.